Now that we know that Port Washington has the worst data center deal in the state, let’s take a look at another: Beaver Dam.

 Final Comments

-They do not have to do phase 2, though, and if they don't these numbers will be quite a bit smaller, but still positive.
+• They do not have to do phase 2, though, and if they don't these numbers will be quite a bit smaller.

-Beaver Dam gets the award for worst turn of a phrase: "The Company has agreed to pay ... in exchange for the Company being reimbursed...."
-You just can't beat that, even if the terms of the deal are much better than Port Washington's.
+• Beaver Dam gets the award for worst turn of a phrase: "The Company has agreed to pay ... in exchange for the Company being reimbursed...."
+You just can't beat that, even if the terms of the deal are slightly better than Port Washington's.